NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     help with attenuating large height difference outliers.

 --mapproj-dem <string (default: "")>
-    If specified, mapproject matching interest points onto this DEM and compute several percentiles of their discrepancy for each image vs the rest, per image pair, and per each pair of interest points, in unit of meter (:numref:`ba_out_files`).
+    If specified, mapproject every pair of matched interest points onto this DEM and compute their distance, then percentiles of such distances for each image pair and for each image vs the rest.
+Measured in meters.

 --reference-dem <string>
     If specified, constrain every ground point where rays from